floss1138/dxMagic/README.md

 ## USING dx_extract
 `dx_extract.pl` will create the necessary folder structure when run (if not already present).

-**dx_extract_WATCH** folder is for the dxx or dxf files to be parsed.
+**dx_extract_WATCH** folder is for the dxx or dxf files to be parsed & has a readme for more info.   .
 **dx_pass** is where successfully processed files are moved to.
 **dx_fail** is for files which failed (valid file name but invalid content).
 **dx_attout** is the resulting attout.txt files, keeping the same name but with a new extension.
 **dx_xlsx** is the resulting attout.txt file converted to .xlsx format.

-The dx_extract_WATCH folder contains a readme with more information.
 Files without the extension .dxx and .dxf (lower case) will not be processed.

 ## USING dx_insert
 `dx_insert` takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)
-The default folders begin with *dx_* to show they belong to dx_magic
 **dx_insert_WATCH** is for the attribute.txt file.
 Must have the same name as the dxf other than the extension.
 **dx_dxf4insert** is for the .dxf file intended for attribute replacement.
 During attribute replacement a temporary file will be created in dx_dxf_WATCH with a .tmp extension.
 The updated file will replace the original .dxf.